learnwithaq/Hacking-WiFi-using-Aircrack-ng/README.md

 <h3>WiFi Hacking - Aircrack-ng</h3>

+<p>Aircrack-ng is a powerful suite used to audit wireless networks.
+It captures WPA/WPA2 handshakes via packet sniffing (using tools like airodump-ng), then uses dictionary or brute-force attacks to crack the password.
+The process typically involves putting the Wi-Fi card into monitor mode, capturing the handshake during a client connection, and using aircrack-ng to attempt key recovery.</p>

 OS = Kali Linux Live Everything > You may download it from https://kali.org<br>
 Tools - aircrack-ng<br>
 <br>